MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 - The source site must be a modern team site (STS#3), a communication site (SITEPAGEPUBLISHING#0), or a classic team site (STS#0).
 - All subsites contained with the source and target sites will be swapped.
 - The source and target sites can't be connected to an Office 365 group or associated with a hub.
-  - If the site is associated to a hub, then the association can be removed, the swap performed, and the hub re-associated after performing the swap.
+- If a site is associated with a hub, disassociate the site, perform the swap, and then reassociate the site.
+- Any sharing links or bookmarks will no longer work.

 ### Run the PowerShell cmdlet